CSB-KaracaLab/prot-on_web/README.md

 ```
 sudo apt-get install celery
 ```
 Celery need to root access to run.
-In that case the Python dependencies of PROT-ON need to be installed with elevated privileges, so please ensure to use sudo -H when downloading and installing them.
+In that case the Python dependencies of PROT-ON need to be installed with elevated privileges, so please ensure to use `sudo -H` parameter when downloading and installing them.

 ```
 sudo -H pip3 install pandas